-3. The running volume is just what is above the aquastat, the total storage for DHW at the supply temperature is then found by the user input for the aquastat fraction (AF) defined as the ratio between the total storage volume and the useable fraction of storage, the red section in Figure 7.
+3. Since the running volume is just what is above the aquastat, the total storage for DHW at the supply temperature is then found by the user input for the aquastat fraction (AF) defined as the ratio between the total storage volume and the usable fraction of storage (the red section in Figure 7), referred to as the "drawdown" in Ecosizer.